 A resident could face eviction for a violation of the Zero Tolerance Policy.
 A resident may also face eviction if he/she commits a number of violations at one time, or within a short timeframe.
 An evicted student will be given no less than 3 days to vacate the assigned room/building.
 Additional restriction and/or sanctions may apply.
-A resident facing eviction has the right to appeal to the VP for Student Success, but such appeal must be submitted in writing within five calendar days of the eviction notice.
-A student evicted by Snow College Residence Life may face additional consequences with the Director of Student Life or Director of Residence Life.
+A resident facing eviction has the right to appeal to the Dean of Students, but such appeal must be submitted in writing within five calendar days of the eviction notice.
+A student evicted by Snow College Residence Life may face additional consequences with the Dean of Students or The Office of Residence Life.
 Students are given every opportunity to continue their educational pursuits.
-Causes for Eviction, but not limited to:
+Causes for Eviction include, but are not limited to:

 Fire Alarms –no student will activate any alarm or attempt to manipulate any electrical or mechanical device for the purpose of creating a false fire alarm.
 This includes covering, disarming, damaging and or tampering with alarms.